Oops in java

 Keywordabstractinterface

-MethodsIt Can have abstract + non-abstract methodsAll methods are abstract by default
+MethodsIt Can have abstract and non-abstract methodsAll methods are abstract by default

 VariablesIt Can have normal variablesVariables are public, static, and final